-Check the Make it master layer if you would like FontLab VI to name the master in way that it works as a master.
+Check the Make it master layer if you would like FontLab VI to name the master in a way that it works as a master.
 This will be a font master if you add the contents of the opened font, or this a glyph master if you create the layer for just some of the glyphs in the font.

 If Use instance layer if available is checked and the font is axis-based (i.e. a variable font), the #instance layer is used.
 The #instance layer is the virtual layer which keeps the results of interpolation.

 Check the Rasterize layer to this PPM and enter the value you need to put the result of the glyphs outline rasterisation to the new layer.